 Visit the Teece Museum

 Whether you are a student of Classics, have an interest in ancient cultures, or are just looking fun family-friendly activities in Christchurch, there is something here for everyone.
+Our usual open hours are Wednesdays to Sundays, 11am to 3pm.

 Where to find us